Jules W. Hurst III

-Jules W. Hurst III is an American government official who is serving as the Assistant Secretary of the Army (Manpower and Reserve Affairs) and concurrently as acting Under Secretary of Defense (Comptroller)/CFO of the United States Department of Defense since August 11, 2025.
+Jules W. Hurst III is an American government official who is serving as the Under Secretary of Defense (Comptroller)/CFO.
+He previously served as the Assistant Secretary of the Army (Manpower and Reserve Affairs).
 Hurst served as the acting Under Secretary of Defense for Personnel and Readiness from March 17 to July 18, 2025.
+As Comptroller, Hurst is the principal advisor to the Secretary of War on all budgetary and financial matters, including the development and execution of the Department’s annual budget.

 Early life

-Hurst is from Virginia.
-He is a graduate of the College of William and Mary, Georgetown School of Foreign Service, and George Washington University.
+Hurst is a native of Virginia.
+He holds a Bachelor of Arts in Public Policy from the College of William and Mary, a Master of Arts in Security Studies from Georgetown School of Foreign Service, and a Master of Arts in Legislative Affairs from George Washington University.